 By Jasmine Shukla

-In the past few years however the pattern of treatment and chances of recovery have been bolstered significantly due to the innovations of several useful drugs, medications and therapies.
-Perjeta and Herceptin and sometimes their combination are successfully applied - treatments for those diagnosed with breast cancer.
+In the past few years, however, the pattern of treatment and chances of recovery have been bolstered significantly due to the innovations of several useful drugs, medications and therapies.
+Perjeta, Herceptin, and at times, a combination of both can be successfully applied - treatments for those diagnosed with breast cancer.

 The drugs mentioned here are monoclonal antibodies, i.e they bind to specific cells or tissues within the body and function as immunotherapy for the patients.
 Herceptin was introduced about 15 years ago in order to target HER2 as a clinical treatment for patients with breast cancer.
-However, Herceptin alone was not proving to be sufficient enough to fight against it as most patients with HER2-positive metastatic breast cancer displayed a progression in their disease rather than improvement.
-Thus indicating that new therapies were required which, as a consequence, lead to the invention of Perjeta.
+However, Herceptin alone was not proving to be sufficient enough to fight against it as most patients with HER2-positive metastatic breast cancer displayed a progression in their disease rather than an improvement.
+This result indicated that new therapies were needed which, as a consequence, lead to the invention of Perjeta.

 Perjeta, together with Herceptin, plus Docetaxel (a chemotherapy medication applicable for treating a number of cancers like breast, skin, neck, etc.) has become a benchmark for HER2 positive metastatic breast cancer patients.
 Perjeta, when administered with Herceptin provides synergistic activity as per clinical and preclinical data.